ViennaRNA/ViennaRNA/doc/source/tutorial/switch.rst

 structures have almost equal energy and all other structures have much higher energies.
-Combined with ``RNAsubopt``, ``barriers`` and ``treekin``, this is a very useful tool for designing RNAswitches.
+Combined with ``RNAsubopt``, ``barriers`` and ``treekin``, this is a very useful tool for designing RNA switches.

 The input requires two structures in dot-bracket notation and additionally you can add a sequence.
 It is also possible to calculate the switching